 Segment your task (research, pros and cons, other’s opinion)

-If we keep going with researching scheduling software example, you can see where segmenting tasks into different time limits helps move the project forward.
+Let’s keep going with researching the scheduling software example.
+You can see where segmenting tasks into different time limits helps move the project forward.
 By breaking up a task or project into small chunks, you set yourself up to stay on task and better avoid distraction.
 Also, segmenting your tasks allows you to build your schedule to incorporate everything you need to.
 Whether you take a task and segment it into time chunks through a week, or take an entire day and segment your tasks into time chunks within the day, this allows you to keep track of where you’re at, what you’ve done, and what’s left to do.